jdmar3-comp426/a04-simmiagarwal/README.md

 We are using the better-sqlite3 module to both set up our database and also define the way that our new API will interact with the database.
 Keep the documentation for better-sqlite3 handy.
 It will be useful to you and necessary.

 Your starter code has a database set up already for you.
 When you run `server.js` after making the edits above, it will load `database.js` and check to see if there is a database named `users.db`.
-If there is not, then it will createe one and populate it with two users.
+If there is not, then it will create one and populate it with two users.
 You should be able to identify in the code provided where this is happening.

 Let’s start with those users and see what else we can do with the database.